AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 A restriction of third-party and own requests.
 A third-party request is a request from different domain.
 For example, a request to `example.org`, from `domain.com` is a third-party request.

-> **Subdomains.** Please note that request from domain to its subdomains (or vice versa) is not considered a third-party request.
-For example, a request to `subdomain.example.org`, sent from the domain `example.org` is not a third-party request.
+> **Subdomains.** Requests to subdomains from their parent domain, or the other way round, are not third-party requests.
+For example, a request to `subdomain.example.org` from `example.org` is not a third-party request.

 If there is a `third-party` modifier, the rule is only applied to third-party request.